Rep. Marjorie Taylor Greene is adamant that the Republican Party has lost its way.

 Ms. Greene has long been one of Mr. Trump’s most loyal allies.

-Frustrated with both parties, she was an early supporter of his 2017 candidacy, championed his 2020 stolen election claims, and remained loyal in the aftermath of the Jan.
-6, 2021, attack on the U.S. Capitol — even as other Republicans, including Sen. Lindsey Graham of South Carolina, signaled they were ready to turn the page.
+Frustrated with both parties, she was an early supporter of Mr. Trump’s 2016 candidacy, championed his 2020 stolen election claims and remained loyal in the aftermath of the Jan.
+6, 2021, riot at the U.S. Capitol, even as other Republicans, including Sen. Lindsey Graham of South Carolina, signaled they were ready to turn the page.

 “When the MAGA train left the station, I was on it the entire time, and then when everybody bailed and jumped off, I got out and I helped push it up the [expletive] mountain,” Ms. Greene said recently on “The Tucker Carlson Show.”

 She has flatly disagreed with Mr. Trump’s claim that “we have no inflation” and “our groceries are down.”
-She has also taken a firm stand against Mr. Trump’s campaign — backed by wealthy pro-Israel donors — to unseat Kentucky Rep. Thomas Massie.
+She has also taken a firm stand against Mr. Trump’s campaign, backed by wealthy pro-Israel donors, to unseat Rep. Thomas Massie of Kentucky.

-Mr. Massie, a libertarian-leaning Republican, has drawn fire for challenging the administration on fiscal responsibility, foreign aid, and military interventionism.
-He’s also leading the charge to force the public release of documents related to the late sex trafficker Jeffrey Epstein.
+Mr. Massie, a libertarian-leaning Republican, has drawn fire for challenging the administration on fiscal responsibility, foreign aid and military interventionism.
+He is also leading the charge to force the public release of documents related to the late sex trafficker Jeffrey Epstein.

 She has taken her message anywhere and everywhere, including ABC’s “The View.”

-Mr. Greene told The Times she has not spoken with Mr. Trump since the beginning of the shutdown, adding, “I’m not one of the Republicans that has to run out and say every time I talk with President Trump.”
+Mr. Greene told The Times that she had not spoken with Mr. Trump since the beginning of the shutdown.
+“I’m not one of the Republicans that has to run out and say every time I talk with President Trump,” she said.

-She’s quick to shut down speculation that she’s eyeing a 2028 presidential run.
-Her boyfriend, Brian Glenn, the chief White House correspondent for the conservative Real America’s Voice, tried to put the rumors to rest this week, posting: “MTG has NO plans to run for President in 2028.
+She is quick to shut down speculation that she is considering a 2028 presidential run.
+Her boyfriend, Brian Glenn, the chief White House correspondent for the conservative Real America’s Voice, tried to put the rumors to rest last week by posting: “MTG has NO plans to run for President in 2028.
 I am your source.”

 “Let’s focus on our country,” Ms. Greene said.
 “All these foreign wars and causes don’t lower grocery prices, don’t help small businesses, don’t help seniors.
 They’re not helping my kids’ generation, who have no hope of owning a home or finding a good job.”

-Much of Ms. Greene’s recent criticism has been aimed at House Speaker Mike Johnson.
-She’s called on him to bring Congress back to Washington to end the shutdown, work on appropriation bills, tackle rising costs, and carve out an Obamacare fix.
+Much of Ms. Greene’s recent criticism has been aimed at House Speaker Mike Johnson, Louisiana Republican.
+She has called on him to bring Congress back to Washington to end the shutdown, work on appropriations bills, tackle rising costs and carve out an Obamacare fix.

 “I am really tired of the pissing contest in Washington, D.C., between the men,” she said on “The View.”